DFID’s efforts to eliminate violence against women and girls

-UK aid has made a significant contribution to tackling violence against women and girls (VAWG) in developing countries.
+UK aid has made a significant contribution to tackling violence against women and girls (VAWG).
+Download the review and approach paper.

 In this review, we explored how well DFID has translated ambitious policy commitments into effective programmes with the potential to make a real difference.
 We also examined DFID’s efforts to encourage others – both nationally and internationally – to tackle VAWG.